Send the link below via email or IMCopy

 : BR inventions w/ textiles first (water frame, spinning jenny) which led to first factories near rivers (waterwheels).

 : by 1760, now were free to build factories away from rivers, and could improve rate of production.
+This increased use of coal and oil --> fossil fuels revolution.

 : US steamboat (no more sails), BR train (no more horses)